Contact details

 Billets at Enquin-les-Mines

 Training continued.
 Having been notified that they would have as little as six hours’ notice of their next move, all surplus stores, baggage and kit were despatched to the railway station at Berguette in preparation for the move.
 Meanwhile the opportunity was taken for the men to bathe.
-Pte.
-Patrick Conley (see 27th April) was reported by Sgt.
+Ptes.
+Charles Lockton (see 10th March) and Patrick Conley (see 27th April) were reported by Sgt.
 Edward Smith (11769) (see below) as, “absent off bathing parade”; on the orders of 2Lt.
-Christopher Snell (see 5th May) he was to be confined to barracks for five days.
+Christopher Snell (see 5th May) both were to be confined to barracks for five days.

-Edward Smith was a 34 year-old coal miner; orginally from Staffordshire, he had been living in Leeds with his wife and their two children.
+Edward Smith was a 34 year-old coal miner; originally from Staffordshire, he had been living in Leeds with his wife and their two children.

 Brig.
 Genl.
 T.S.
 Lambert, commanding 69th Brigade, formally confirmed the sentence of the Field General Court Martial held the previous day in the case of Pte.
 Tom Darwin (see 22nd June).